Skip to main content

 A man fishing on Lake Eufaula, Alabama

 Ten Wiregrass Counties came together in November 2012 to launch the Wiregrass Birding Trail.
-This trail of twenty sites is the last of eight organized trails, and 250 sites, covering Alabama.
+This trail of twenty sites is the last of eight organized trails and 250 sites covering Alabama.
 The ten counties that make up the Wiregrass Birding Trail are Barbour, Bullock, Pike, Crenshaw, Covington, Coffee, Dale, Henry, Geneva, and Houston.
 Eufaula has four of the sites out of the total of twenty sites in the region.
 An ongoing project for over five years, trail development has coincided with birding becoming an increasingly important source of tourism revenue for Alabama.

 The sites in Barbour County are the Eufaula Wildlife Refuge, Lakepoint State Park, Old Creektown Park, and Yoholo Micco Walking Trail.